Best General Liability Insurance Companies for Small Businesses in New York

 Double check for dealbreakers before investing more time

-• Do they write policies for your specific industry and business type in New York?
+• Does it write policies for your industry and business type in New York?

-• Can they issue certificates fast enough for your contract deadlines (critical for NYC project work)?
+• Can it issue certificates fast enough for your contract deadlines, important for NYC project work?

-• Can they support businesses operating across multiple New York locations or counties?
+• Can it cover businesses across multiple New York locations or counties?

-• Do they provide online portals for mid-term policy changes and certificate requests?
+• Does it have an online portal for mid-term changes and certificate requests?

-• Do they handle claims through adjusters who understand New York liability laws and respond within 24 to 48 hours?
+• Do its adjusters understand New York liability law and respond within 24 to 48 hours?

 5. 5